Doctor of Dental Surgery (DDS)

 Some people who can’t get over their fear of the dentist seek out sedation options to help them calm down.
 This can work in some situations, especially if the pain and discomfort caused by your anxiety would make a procedure more difficult for the professional.
 If you want to consider sedation for your dental phobia, you should make sure to check with your insurance holder first.
 Not all dental plans cover sedation if it is not deemed medically necessary.
 If your plan doesn’t cover sedation when you think you need it, your dental office might be able to communicate with the holder to emphasize the necessity of anesthesia.

 Fear of the dentist should never keep you from getting the oral care you need.
-By identifying your fears and following the tips above, you can make sure that your next trip to the dentist is as anxiety-free as possible.
+By identifying your fears and following the tips above, you can make sure that your next trip to the dentist in North York is as anxiety-free as possible.

 Andrea Galick is an accomplished Dental Hygienist (RDH) with a passion for helping patients achieve optimal oral health.
 Andrea has built a reputation as a caring and skilled practitioner who puts her patients at ease and provides individualized care that meets their unique needs.